 - this information to be checked by others (verifiable);

 - the same information to be given every time (consistent).

 Businesses must be aware of the allergens that are in the food they serve, and must not state that all the foods they serve could contain an allergen.
 A precautionary warning can be provided to indicate that whilst the food does not contain a particular allergen as an ingredient, there is a risk that it may have become cross-contaminated with other allergens in the kitchen.
 This must be determined on the basis of risk assessment.

 There are specific requirements for pre-packed food.
 Please see the external links below for further information

 External Links, please note: The Isle of Wight Council is not responsible for any external links provided

-- Free food allergy online training, provided by Food Standards Agency's - This online training provides an overview of the legislation, effects of allergens in the body, how to handle allergens and a short test.
+- Free food allergy online training, provided by the Food Standards Agency - This online training provides an overview of the legislation, effects of allergens in the body, how to handle allergens and a short test.